 Even worse, when you do see an article about prepping as a single parent, it’s nearly always written by a married person and is a rehash of a prepping 101 article, advising the storage of emergency food and some extra water.
 You know, because if you are divorced, widowed, or otherwise single it wouldn’t occur to you to read a general prepping article or book.
 You’d only be seeking an article with the word “single mom” in it.

 (Update🙂 When I originally wrote this article, I inadvertently left out an entire subset of people who don’t fall completely into either category.
 There are a growing number of people who straddle the line for a variety of reasons.
 Some are the spouses of our military members who have been deployed overseas.
 Others are forced to live separately when one spouse finds employment too far away to return home each night.
 There are families in which one parent takes the majority of the responsibilities due to something that affects their spouses: chronic illness, addiction, or mental health concerns, to name a few.
+More and more grandparents are raising their children’s children, and many of these grandparents do not have partners or have partners who are not fully invested in the new additions to the home.
 These semi-single parents face many of the same issues as single parents do, and these are topped off with additional worries about the well-being of their spouses.

 Ignore those people who tell you otherwise, because folks who are so narrow-minded may actually discover that they are the ones with the limitations that get in the way of survival.
 We are accustomed to gritting our teeth and adjusting to the situation because we have no option.